-Mental health has risen to the top of the public awareness in a way that no-one could have predicted, pre-lockdown.
+Following the impact of the pandemic and several lockdowns, mental health is at the top of our priorities.
 There are many new and existing resources out there to support everyone: professionals, volunteers adults, young people and children.
 You should be able to find something that suits you.

 If you are in crisis and need support then contact your GP or NHS Direct on 111.
 Other support available includes: